marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c++-dialect.rst

     ``initializer_list``, the pointer is left dangling by the end of the variable declaration statement.

+.. option:: -Winit-list-lifetime

+  Default option value for :option:`-Wno-init-list-lifetime`.

-.. option:: -Winvalid-imported-macros, -Wno-invalid-imported-macros
+.. option:: -Winvalid-imported-macros

   Verify all imported macro definitions are valid at the end of compilation.
 This is not enabled by default, as it requires additional processing to determine.
 It may be useful when preparing sets of header-units to ensure consistent macros.

+.. option:: -Wno-invalid-imported-macros

+  Default option value for :option:`-Winvalid-imported-macros`.

-.. option:: -Wno-literal-suffix, -Wliteral-suffix
+.. option:: -Wno-literal-suffix

   .. note::